- Special offers

 |No Booking Fee Offer Valid on Monday - Thursday performances from 9 - 30 March 2017.||Was£15.00||Now£15.00||SavingNo fees|

-About the showWho’s Afraid of Virginia Woolf? will once again return to London’s West End as a new version directed by James Macdonald, staring Imelda Staunton and Conleth Hill will run at the Harold Pinter Theatre, with performances beginning in February 2017.
+About the showWho’s Afraid of Virginia Woolf? has once again returned to London’s West End as a new version directed by James Macdonald, staring Imelda Staunton and Conleth Hill will run at the Harold Pinter Theatre, with performances having began in February 2017.

 West End living-legend Imelda Staunton takes the lead role of Martha, a character iconically played by Elizabeth Taylor in the 1966 film adaptation.
 Staunton however has more than adequate credentials to take up the challenge of filling Elizabeth Taylor’s shoes, being an eleven time Olivier Award nominee, with four of those resulting in her winning.